Introduction

 _images/homogeneous_cylinder_2d_view.png

-But program also work with inhomogenous sample for which the cylinder is hollow such as shown here.
+But program also work with inhomogeneous sample for which the cylinder is hollow such as shown here.

 _images/inhomogeneous_cylinder_2d_view.png